Spin-qubit Noise Spectroscopy of Magnetic Berezinskii-Kosterlitz-Thouless Physics

 For temperatures modestly higher than $T_c$, a constant approximation $\epsilon (\omega, k) \approx \epsilon_c$ works well, as the correlation length quickly approaches the scale of $a_0$ as temperature increases.
 Below, we use the $\epsilon_c$ in the formulas for brevity, while the frequency and momentum dependence is retained in the numerical computations.
 We identify a frequency scale in Eq.~(\ref{eq:transverse-response-above-tc}) that plays the role of a plasma frequency: $\Omega = 2\pi\sigma/\epsilon_c$.
 For $\omega<\Omega$, the dispersive transverse spin wave is predominately relaxational, $\omega_{T} \approx \mathrm{i} \left(c_0^2/2\pi \sigma \right) k^2$.
 At long length scales, $\Omega$ also determines the relaxation rates of the second transverse mode $\omega'_{T} \approx -\mathrm{i} \Omega$ and the longitudinal mode $\omega = -\mathrm{i} \left( D k^2 + \Omega \right)$, which is overdamped due to vortex diffusion.
 Consequently, the spin correlations in the low-frequency regime lose any sharp features with a broadening $\sim \Omega$.

 The out-of-plane spin correlations result only from the spin wave dynamics, $\mathcal{C}_z (\omega, k) = \left( k_BT J_0 k^2/\hbar \pi c_0^2 \omega \right) \text{Im} \mathcal{G}_T (\omega, k)$, displaying overdamped modes for low frequency [Fig.~\ref{fig:Correlation_functions} (d)].
 Above the plasma frequency $\omega >\Omega$, propagating spin waves remain and contribute to the noise spectrum as peaks in the high-frequency, low-temperature regime.
-On the other hand, vortex diffusion completely removes the algebraic scaling structure from the in-plane spin correlations~\footnote{For $k\lesssim1/\xi_+$, the vortex field $\psi$ can be interpreted as arising from a series of vortex multiplets, and is well defined, which allows us to compute the contribution to in-plane spin correlations from the longitudinal response of the vector potential.} for length scales above the correlation length~\cite{Huber82,Cote86}:
+On the other hand, vortex diffusion completely removes the algebraic scaling structure from the in-plane spin correlations for length scales above the correlation length~\cite{Huber82,Cote86} (to calculate these for $k\lesssim1/\xi_+$, the vortex field $\psi$ can be interpreted as arising from a series of vortex multiplets, and is well defined, allowing one to compute the contribution to in-plane spin correlations from the longitudinal response of the vector potential).
+The in-plane spin correlations are:

 which decays exponentially in time [Fig.~\ref{fig:Correlation_functions} (f)] with a lifetime logarithmically diverging with the system size.
 Indeed, the system is disordered and uncorrelated in any macroscopic scale.
 In the noise spectrum, the exponential decay gives an extremely broad Lorentzian centered at zero: